gigili/P2P-Linker/README.md

 P2P Linker is a link sharing app

-The app is built so anyone can use is to share link with their
+The app is built so anyone can use is to share links with their friends and/or family.

-friends and/or family members.

 App requirements: